Cathorops steindachneri

-The Steindachner's sea catfish (Cathorops steindachneri) is a species of catfish in the family Ariidae.
+Cathorops steindachneri, or Steindachner's sea catfish, is a species of catfish in the family Ariidae.
 It was described by Charles Henry Gilbert and Edwin Chapin Starks in 1904.
 It is a tropical, marine and freshwater-dwelling catfish which occurs between Costa Rica and Peru.
 It dwells at a maximum depth of 20 m.
 It reaches a maximum total length of 36 cm, more commonly reaching a TL of 20 cm.

 The fish is named in honor of Austrian ichthyologist Franz Steindachner.

-Due to insufficient statistical information on the species, the IUCN redlist lists the Steindachner's sea catfish as Data Deficient.
+Due to insufficient statistical information on the species, the IUCN redlist lists Cathorops steindachneri as Data Deficient.
 It notes that pollution and coastal development pose a threat for the species.
 It is marketed commercially, although its small size makes it an uncommon food fish.